 6. Ladle in the rest of the ingredients on top of the noodles and chicken

-To make a mostly vegetarian version of this, add 2 blocks of organic plain or smoked tofu or tempeh, cut into bite-sized cubes at the same time as the broccoli, and use chicken stock or a chicken stock cube (provided you are not a purist vegetarian!)
+For a mostly vegetarian version, add 100g cubed fermented tofu or tempeh, cut into bite-sized cubes at the same time as the broccoli, and use chicken stock or a chicken stock cube (provided you are not a purist vegetarian!)

 Why this is good for you

 Swede turnips, carrots and all orange fruits and vegetables are a rich source of carotenoids such as beta carotene.
 Eating a diet rich in beta carotene and other carotenoids found in green, red and purple vegetables will give your skin an attractive golden glow, according to a study of university student who increased their fruit and veg intake for a few weeks.
 Beta carotene is also important for clear skin, excellent eyesight and helping prevent wrinkles and digestive problems.
 The list of its activities is endless so I won’t bamboozle you with more details!
 Broccoli is a great source of folic acid, which helps daily repair and maintenance of your stomach and intestines.
 It’s also rich in indole-3-carbinol, which helps your liver get rid of the hormone-disrupting chemicals that can cause low thyroid, hair loss and dry skin.